mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 ==============

-Instead of constructing AST manually by hand, |Extractor| provides ``extractModel`` methods that extract DML AST from DMS models.
+Instead of constructing AST manually by hand, |Extractor| provides ``extractModel`` methods that extract DML AST from *compiled* DMS model Java class files (see the :ref:`note below <extractor_note>`).
-More specifically, given an array of package |String| names, they return the DML AST model that is represented in the packages and their sub-packages.
+Given an array of package |String| names, they return the DML AST model that is represented in the packages and their sub-packages.

 Below is an :dmdocj:`example <ExModelExtractor.java>` illustrating the use of
 |Extractor| API to extract DMS models from the :dmsx:`dms.example <>` package and